introduction-to-python-bsuir-2019/PythonHomework/README.md

 </pre>

 ## News caching
 The RSS news are stored in a local storage while reading.
 Local storage is implemented using shelve.
 The cached news are dicts with the news itself and its row (html) description which are stored by key.
-Key consists of date and RSS URL.
+The key consists of date and RSS URL.
 The cashed news can be read with optional argument --date.
+Utility creates binary db file 'cache.db' in current directory.
+If you change current directory, db file from previoгs will not be copied to the current directory.

 ## JSON structure
 <pre>